allind/EukDetect/README.md

  **Download EukDetect database from Figshare**

- Download and unpack the EukDetect database (eukdetect2_database.tar.gz) from the [Figshare repository](https://doi.org/10.6084/m9.figshare.12670856.v8) #update link
+ Download and unpack the EukDetect database (eukdetect2_database.tar.gz) from the [Figshare repository](https://doi.org/10.6084/m9.figshare.31360168).

  The previous versions of the EukDetect database are [still available](https://doi.org/10.6084/m9.figshare.12670856.v4), but are not compatible with Eukdetect2. #update this